Getting Started with Incident Management

 The default message has the incident’s title in the subject and information about the current status of the incident in the body.

 In an actual incident you would send updates to the people involved in the incident.
 For this example, send a notification to yourself only.

-Add yourself to Add recipients.
+- Add yourself to the Recipients field.